planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Before we test a WFS-T example, let's do a few simple POST requests.
+Before we test a WFS-T example, let’s do a few simple POST requests.
 This request is a GetFeature request for a single feature in the earth:cities layer (with an id of 3).

 Paste the following into the Body field: